sushiyade/tp/docs/UserGuide.md

 <box type="tip" seamless>
     <ul>
         <li>
-            The <code>DESCRIPTION</code> is used to provide details about the expense
+            The <code>DESCRIPTION</code> is used to provide details about the commission
         </li>
         <li>
             The default <code>[t/TIME]</code> will be the time at which the command is entered